-The Registration Rights Agreement requires us to file this registration statement for all of the securities that may be issued upon conversion of the Series B Preferred Stock and the Debentures and exercise of the warrants issued to the Purchasers.
+The Registration Rights Agreement requires us to file this registration statement for all of the securities that may be issued upon conversion of the Series A Preferred Stock and exercise of the warrants issued to the Purchasers.
 Pursuant to the applicable transaction documents, however, no Purchaser may exercise its conversion/exercise rights for that number of shares of common stock which, together with all other shares owned by it and its affiliates would result in more than 9.99% of our issued and outstanding shares of common stock calculated on the basis of the then outstanding shares.
-Regardless of this limitation, assuming all of the shares of common stock registered for resale are issued, on an after issued basis, they will represent 80.6% of the then issued and outstanding shares of common stock based on 5,213,969 shares of common stock outstanding as of August 15, 2014.
+Regardless of this limitation, assuming all of the shares of common stock registered for resale are issued, on an after issued basis, they will represent 35.5% of the then issued and outstanding shares of common stock currently outstanding.